Home Tutorials Training Consulting Books Company Contact us

 assertThat(map).hasEntrySatisfying(key, String::isEmpty);

-// check if all entries of an other map are contained in a map
+// check if all entries of another map are contained in a map

 assertThat(map).containsAllEntriesOf(expectedSubset);